Kitware/trame-tauri/vue-components/README.md

 # Custom Vue module

-This sub-directory capture the client side components that you want to expose inside your trame application.
+This sub-directory captures the client side components that you want to expose inside your trame application.

 ## Build